ZeroDeadDrop/ZeroDeadDrop/README.md

 A Stateless Client-based Privacy-first Application With Zero Servers, Zero Dependencies, Zero Data Collection, and Zero Knowledge of Your Data • Symmetric Encryption • Asymmetric Encryption • Plausible Deniability • Decoy File Generator • Offline

-Military-grade AES-256-GCM + ECDH P-384 asymmetric encryption that runs entirely in your browser.
+AES-256-GCM + ECDH P-384 asymmetric encryption that runs entirely in your browser.

 No accounts.
 No uploads.
 No telemetry.
 No trust required.